 Does any of this sound familiar?

 If so, you’re in luck!
-It turns out that physical therapy is wildly successful in treating these types of headaches.
+Headaches like this are often caused by easily fixable problems.
+Physical therapy is wildly successful at treating these types of headaches.

-Once the cause of your headache has been determined to be the neck, a physical therapist can perform hands-on treatments to get the neck joints and muscles moving more freely.
+Once a therapist determines that issues in your neck are indeed the source of your headaches, they can perform hands-on treatments to get the neck joints and muscles moving more freely.
 They’ll follow that up with specific exercises to improve coordination, strength and flexibility of the muscles that support your head.
 These could include muscles around the neck, shoulders, and upper back.
-(Spoiler alert – one of these could be to address your tight pec minor).
-Your physical therapist may also check out posture at your desk or in your car to reduce the amount of time spent in aggravating positions.
-A combined approach of education, hands-on treatments and take-home exercises works the best to relieve CGH for the long-term.
+(Spoiler alert – one of these could be to address your tight pec minor.)
+Your physical therapist may also check out posture at your desk or in your car to reduce the amount of time spent in positions that could be aggravating your neck.
+A combined approach of education, hands-on treatment, and targeted exercises work in conjunction to target the root cause of your headaches and relieve CGH for the long term.

-Shoulder pain can be closely related to neck pain and headaches – find out more to understand your neck & shoulder pain, and what to do about it.
+Shoulder pain can be closely related to neck pain and headaches.
+Find out how neck & shoulder pain are related and what you can do to start healing today.

 Blog image: https://riversidepainphysicians.com/whiplash-headache/